Hydra9268/ZGESO/README.md

 `|count #` = Handler to track a sequence of objectives

+`ZGV.Utils.IsIntroTutorial()` = (functions.lua) Quickly indentifies the intro tutorial for new players.
+Currently configured for the Isle of Balfiera.

 `|only if` and `|only if not` = Conditional handlers

 For example<br>